30. Link, Synchronization, and ReWire

 When an external sync source has been enabled, the EXT button appears in the Control Bar.
 You can then activate external sync either by switching on this button or by using the External Sync command in the Options menu.
 The upper indicator LED next to the EXT button will flash if Live receives useable sync messages.

 When Live is synced to an external MIDI device, it can accept song position pointers from this device, syncing it not only in terms of tempo but in terms of its position in the song.
-If the master jumps to a new position within the song, Live will do the same.
+If the host jumps to a new position within the song, Live will do the same.
 However, if the Control Bar’s Loop switch is activated, playback will be looped, and song position pointers will simply be “wrapped“ into the length of the loop.

 Note: When Link is enabled, Live can send MIDI clock information to external devices, but cannot receive it; the External Sync switch is disabled when Link is enabled.